treeverse/lakeFS/docs/guides/branching-model.md

 ---
 layout: default
-title: Introduction
+title: Branching Model
 description: When creating a new branch in lakeFS, we are actually creating a consistent snapshot of the entire repository
-parent: Branching Model
+parent: Guides
 has_children: false
 nav_order: 1
 ---